HomeDing/homeding.github.io/recipes/index.md

 * [Logging Temperature Sensor](/recipes/templogger.md) - Use a DHT sensor and the log element to record values.
 * [Soil Moisture Sensor](/recipes/capasoil.md) - Use a timer and button to give water to plants.

+* [MQTT DHT Sensor](/recipes/mqttdht.md) - Use a DHT sensor to report temperature and humidity to a MQTT server.

 <!-- * Display temperature from local sensor -->
 <!-- * [Display Time, temperature and humidity](/recipes/tempdisplay.md) -->